apache/shardingsphere-elasticjob/docs/content/overview/_index.en.md

 [![GitHub watchers](https://img.shields.io/github/watchers/apache/shardingsphere-elasticjob.svg?style=social&label=Watch)](https://github.com/apache/shardingsphere-elasticjob/watchers)
 [![Stargazers over time](https://starchart.cc/apache/shardingsphere-elasticjob.svg)](https://starchart.cc/apache/shardingsphere-elasticjob)

-ElasticJob is a distributed scheduled job solution.
+ElasticJob is a distributed scheduling solution consisting of two separate projects, Lite and Cloud.

-It is composited from 2 independent sub projects: ElasticJob Lite and ElasticJob Cloud.
+ElasticJob-Lite is a lightweight, decentralized solution that provides distributed task sharding services;

-ElasticJob Lite is a centre-less solution, use lightweight jar to coordinate distributed jobs.
+ElasticJob-Cloud is a Mesos framework which use Mesos + Docker(todo) to manage and isolate resources and processes.

-ElasticJob Lite and ElasticJob Cloud provide unified API.
+Elasticjob uses a unified job API for each product.
-Developers only need code one time, then decide to deploy Lite or Cloud as you want.
+Developers only need code one time and can deploy at will.

 ElasticJob became an [Apache ShardingSphere](https://shardingsphere.apache.org/) Sub project on May 28 2020.